 Lost Man Ridge Primitive Area- Lost Man Ridge Primitive Area is a popular location for deer and turkey hunters.
-This is a primitive site with no amenities; however, current use occurs when visitors leave the road near Lost Man Cave and access the primitive overnight site.
+This is a primitive site with no amenities; however, current use occurs when visitors leave the road and access the primitive overnight site.
 In addition, some visitors day hike in this area and it remains in the natural zone; parking is limited here.
 The visitor capacity for this site is six people at one time.